 The University of Akron's storied athletics history dates back nearly 130 years.
-Now, 19 intercollegiate sports strong and with more than 350 student-athletes, the Akron Zips are into their second decade of Mid-American Conference membership and poised for academic and competitive growth.
+Now, 17 intercollegiate sports strong and with more than 300 student-athletes, the Akron Zips are into their third decade of Mid-American Conference membership and poised for academic and competitive growth.

-The Zips' intercollegiate athletics program includes basketball, cross country, soccer, softball, swimming and diving, tennis, indoor and outdoor track and field and volleyball for women; and basketball, cross country, football, golf, soccer, and indoor and outdoor track and field for men.
+The Zips' intercollegiate athletics program includes basketball, cross country, lacrosse, soccer, softball, swimming and diving, indoor and outdoor track and field and volleyball for women; and baseball, basketball, football, soccer, and indoor and outdoor track and field for men.
 Rifle is offered as a co-ed sport.

 - Follow all UA teams at GoZips.com.